 In this article, we will cover:

-Internal fire doors are specialised doors that are designed and constructed to resist the spread of fire and smoke within a building, as well as provide a clear route for escape.
-They are generally rated at a grade of FD30 and FD60 and are tested to withstand fire for a duration of time.
+An internal fire door is a specialised door that is designed to resist the spread of fire and smoke within a building, as well as provide a clear route for escape.
+They are generally rated at a grade of FD30 and FD60 and are tested to withstand fire for a certain duration of time.
 An FD30-graded door can withstand a fire for up to 30 minutes; an FD60 door can withstand for 60 minutes.

 FD30 fire doors are 45mm thick and are used for low-rise residential buildings and offices.